 The course will examine the acting demands of pre-Stanislavski theatre.
 The influence of customs, manners and mores, costumes, movement, and language will be explored via scenework and research on culture and human behavior.
-Aspects of playing physical and intellectual comedy will be emphasized.
-Prereq: THEA 131; THEA 232 and THEA 233 may be taken in either order; O; E. Carlin-Metz
+Aspects of playing

 THEA 240 Dramaturgy